Tr'ochëk

-Tr'ochëk is the site of a traditional Hän fishing camp at the confluence of the Klondike River and Yukon River.
+Tr'ochëk is the site of a traditional Hän fishing camp at the confluence of the Klondike River and Yukon River in Yukon, Canada.
 Tr'ochëk lies on the upstream flat, an alluvial deposition of the Klondike River, at the river confluence.
 Dawson City is directly north of the site, just across the Klondike.
 The site is owned and managed by the Tr’ondëk Hwëch’in First Nation, and is operated by the First Nation's Department of Heritage.
 Tr'ochëk became part of the Tr’ondëk-Klondike UNESCO World Heritage Site in 2023 because of its unique testimony to the transformation of the Klondike landscape from Indigenous to colonial use.

 Tr'ochëk was used as a fishing ground at several different times, with the oldest archaeological evidence dating from 1500-1700 CE.
 In the late 19th century Tr'ochëk was the camp of Chief Isaac, the leader of the Tr'ondëk Hwëch'in during the Klondike Gold Rush.
 The Tr'onëek people used this site primarily in the summer, hunting moose in the flats across the Klondike and fishing for salmon during their migration up the Yukon.

 The river flat has a mixture of poplar trees, alder and willow bushes, with open grassy meadows.
 The steep hillside behind the site is covered with vegetation typical of a northern exposure boreal forest - thick moss, spruce, and small birch groves.
 On the bench above the flat, mining activity has stripped away both vegetation and soil, leaving a fringe of the original spruce forest along the edge of the river bluffs.